where it all begins

 Witness Tree Vineyard

-Witness Tree Vineyard faces Southeast benefiting from the gently morning sun to wake the vines and dry the canopy reducing humidity.
+Witness Tree Vineyard faces southeast, benefiting from the gentle morning sun that wakes the vines and dries the canopy, reducing humidity.

-Every planted row is optimally angled to either maximize or mitigate the more intense, sunny exposure to the south.
-Going up the hill, the vineyard is classified into three distinct sections; each at a different elevation, with a unique soil profile, and producing three distinct quality categories of grapes:
+Every planted row is optimally angled to either maximize or mitigate the more intense sun exposure to the south.
+Moving up the hill, the vineyard is divided into three distinct sections, each at a different elevation, with a unique soil profile, and producing three distinct quality categories of grapes.

-The lower section (28.95 acres/18 blocks) consists of 15,000 year-old alluvial soils.
-This fertile soil, derived from ancient river silt and sedimentary deposits, drains well; this elevates grape concentration and aromatics, even at the relatively lower altitude at the bottom of the hill.
+The lower section (28.95 acres across 18 blocks) consists of 15,000-year-old alluvial soils.
+This fertile soil, derived from ancient river silt and sedimentary deposits, drains well, which elevates grape concentration and aromatics even at the relatively lower altitude at the bottom of the hill.

 Appellation